apache/apisix-website/blog/en/blog/2021/06/28/why-we-need-Apache-APISIX.md

 keywords:
 - APISIX
 - Kong
-- Nginx
+- NGINX
 - API Gateway
 - Open Source
 - API Management
-description: Many companies used to use Nginx or Kong as their API gateway but switched to Apache APISIX now.
+description: Many companies used to use NGINX or Kong as their API gateway but switched to Apache APISIX now.
 As an Open Source API Gateway, Apache APISIX solves a lot of pain points for businesses.
 tags: [Ecosystem]
 ---

-> This article describes the history of the open source API Gateway Apache APISIX architecture's evolution and compares the advantages of the two frameworks, Apache APISIX and Nginx.
+> This article describes the history of the open source API Gateway Apache APISIX architecture's evolution and compares the advantages of the two frameworks, Apache APISIX and NGINX.

 <!--truncate-->

 API gateway is an important infrastructure component in the cloud-native era.
 There are two common criteria to evaluate an API gateway: how dynamic it is, and how mature its observability is.
-Many companies used to use Nginx or Kong as their API gateway, but then later switched to Apache APISIX.
+Many companies used to use NGINX or Kong as their API gateway, but then later switched to Apache APISIX.
 As an API gateway born for the cloud-native era, Apache APISIX indeed solves a lot of pain points for businesses in various dimensions.
 Now you might wonder, why?

-## Nginx and Kong's Limitations
+## NGINX and Kong's Limitations

 In the era of monolithic services, NGINX can handle most scenarios.
 While in the cloud-native era, NGINX has two shortcomings due to its architecture: